-Virtual Work Visa

-- One-year visa for remote-work employees who work for a non-UAE company. - Applicants must have a monthly income of \$3.5k+.
+Virtual Work Visa - One-year visa for remote-work employees who work for a non-UAE company. - Applicants must have a monthly income of \$3.5k+.

-Blue Visa

-- A new 10-year residency visa for individuals who have made an exceptional contribution towards protecting the environment. - Applicants must have a verifiable record in climate action, including members of global associations, award winners, and distinguished activists and researchers.
+Retirement Visa - For those aged 55+ wanting to retire in Dubai. - Applicants must own property or have sufficient income or savings.
+Blue Visa - A new 10-year residency visa for individuals who have made an exceptional contribution towards protecting the environment. - Applicants must have a verifiable record in climate action, including members of global associations, award winners, and distinguished activists and researchers.